Key Takeaways:

 This new technique, which is called the SWIFT method, was disclosed in a paper recently published in Science Advances.

 While there appear to be more transplants being carried out annually today, the number of patients on the waiting list is quite high.
-Only roughly 1 in every 5 persons in need of a transplant is able to get it.
+Only roughly 1 in every 5 persons in need of a transplant can get it.

-The estimate has it that 20 patients die every day in the United States while waiting for an organ transplant.
+The estimate is that 20 patients die every day in the United States while waiting for an organ transplant.

 Artificial organs are seen as the hope of many people who are on the long waiting list for transplants.
 But these are often too small to be used in humans.
 Also, the organs lack efficient means of circulating oxygen.